Dr. Alex Stone, DPT, CSCS

 The Achedaway Cupper is flatter and shorter.
 Its large cups help it stick better to the body vertically (relative to the ground, for instance, when you put it on your back while standing).

-However, TheraCup’s smallest cup is excellent when using it on smaller muscles.
+However, TheraCup’s smallest cup is excellent for use on smaller muscles.

 Performance

 It offers a slightly different proposition than the TheraCup.
-It is, in our opinion, slightly more robust.
+In our opinion, it is somewhat more robust.

 The suction is dynamic, which means the pressure fluctuates to move the skin up and down.
-This effectively increases blood supply to the tissues and helps to release toxins faster.
+This effectively increases blood supply to the tissues and helps to eliminate toxins more quickly.
 The TheraCup can’t do this.

 Instead of direct heat, it utilizes red-light therapy, which has proven benefits but doesn’t vibrate.